 New business licence applications for businesses are being accepted digitally.
-New applications for food premises will have their application fee deferred three months from the date of the issuance of the licence.
 Please email applications and licensing inquiries to email@example.com.

 The main goal of any municipal business licence is to protect the health and safety of the public who use the service.
 It also helps ensure consistency for business owners and customers.
 The business licensing by-law and other by-laws provide the rules and regulations for each licensed business.

 Information about starting a business in London, Ontario, is available from the Service London Business website.
 There you will be given helpful tips for Planning, Launching, or Growing a Business in London, and get links to some of local partner organizations who can help.

 If you are looking for information about registering your business in Ontario and getting your "Master Business Licence", visit the Service Ontario website.
 A Master Business Licence, or Articles of Incorporation, are required before you apply for your Municipal Business Licence.

 What types of business require a licence?